-The Problem with Electronics Recycling
+The E-Waste Crisis with Electronics Recycling

 Eventually those devices become outdated or obsolete and it’s time to cast them aside for something new.
 Ideally, that old computer or old TV gets traded in and disposed of responsibly through electronics recycling.